louis-mueller/geodynamo/README.md

 - numpy
 - scipy

+### Summary process_profs.sh
+Bash Script to automatically run a sequence of interior structure simulations with CHIC.
+The code expects you to define a base directory from where you will run all operations (typically scratch/Simulations_xxx) The Profiles are then run from the Profile directory which you can define (typically $base_dir/Prof) In the base directory the program will expect you to have the Simulation directories defined as in conditions.
+If this is not the case it will make the necessary directory named in conditions.

+Dependancies: python3, os, sys, matplotlib, numpy, and scipy.
+Make sure you have a working version of the CHIC executable and, if you want to use Perple_X, a directory called:
+"Composition_Final_MORE_FEO" both in your base directory.

+### Summary visu_profs.py
+Run This program in the base directory as `python3 visu_profs.py "DIR_STRS" "OUTPUT_FILE_NAME" "MAX_COUNT"`
+Any MAX_COUNT of directories named as listed in DIR_STRS containing a file named INT_STRUCT_DATA (e.g., profs.res),
+with the data stored in columns, are plotted in a pre defined configuration of Subplots.
+The color is chosen by a letter snippet defining the planet mass (M), and three further snippets can be defined in ID to differentiate simulations accordingly.

 ### Setup
 The code was initially developed on a Windows system, which may lead to issues with line endings.
 To convert line endings from Windows to Unix format, run:
 ```